 Sexually transmitted infections may include HIV, Hepatitis B and C and genital herpes.
 Sexually transmitted infections can affect the health of you and your baby but may have no symptoms.
 If there is a chance you might be infected you should see your doctor or midwife.
 Alternatively, you could visit the nearest genito-urinary medicine (GUM) clinic or sexual health clinic (where your confidentiality is guaranteed).

 Page last updated: 15 July 2014

-More information on infections in pregnancy, including sexually transmitted infections, whooping cough and blood poisoning can be found on NHS Choices.
+More information on infections, including sexually transmitted infections, whooping cough and blood poisoning can be found on NHS Choices.
 There is also an A-Z of common health problems which lists several common infections, and you can search for your nearest sexual health clinic.